 - Crops up in the Once Upon a Time episode "Tallahassee".
 Captain Hook tells the Human-Giant wars as a war against brutal giants who came down to pillage the land and kill humans.
 Humans drove them back up the beanstalk, and killed all but one, the most vicious of them all.
 The last surviving giant claims humans started the war and slaughtered giants for no real reason, but since they won got to paint history how they wanted.The giant was telling the truth.
 Humans started the war for the giant's gold and magic beans, and gleefully slaughtered them.

 - Babylon 5: After conquering the Narns a second time, the Centauri lay the blame for the conflict squarely on their shoulders, to the point of placing every member of the Narn ruling council on trial for war crimes (this just after the Centauri used orbital bombardment with meteors on the Narn homeworld, something which is outlawed by every civilized government in the setting).
-Then again, the two powers have been taking stabs at each other ever since the Narns overthrew the Centauri the first time (including the Narns secretly selling Centauri weapons to humans during the Earth-Minbari War).
+Then again, the two powers have been taking stabs at each other ever since the Centauri overthrew the Narns the first time.
 And the Centauri are still not willing to acknowledge that the first time even happened either.
 They keep claiming that they landed peacefully on Narn and uplifted the primitives, who repaid their generosity with violence.
 The Narn on the other hand claim they peacefully greeted the strange alien visitors, who then conquered and enslaved them.
-Given that G'Kar's father was hung in the desert by his thumbs until he died three days later (for the crime of accidentally spilling a cup of tea on a Centauri woman), it renders the Centauri account a bit questionable.
+Given that G'Kar's father was hung from a tree by his thumbs until he died three days later (for the crime of accidentally spilling a cup of tea on a Centauri woman), it renders the Centauri account a bit questionable.

 Agron: One day, Rome will crumble and fall.
 But your name will be remembered forever.